AP Exclusive: Umps may soon take to mic to explain replays

 ---

-AP Sports Writer Steven Wine and AP freelance writer Ken Powtak contributed to this report.
+AP Baseball Writer Ronald Blum, AP Sports Writer Steven Wine and AP freelance writer Ken Powtak contributed to this report.